audioxide/data/data/posts/20200316-funnyfarm-v.md

 ‘We’ll need a touring vehicle, but it’s too late tonight.
 Reconvene here tomorrow at dawn with your instruments and a shoulder-bag’s worth of belongings each.
 Burn anything you leave behind.
 You, drummer.’
 Stone’s head tilted gently to the side like an obedient dog.
 ‘Go back to that pub and take the drum kit.
 They won’t stop you.’

-Stone trotted round the corner.
+Stone trotted around the corner.
 After a moment’s pause the sounds of fresh bedlam echoed down the street.
-Elaine Gould turned on the rest of the band.
+Laina Gould turned on the rest of the band.
 ‘Any questions?’ she said.

 None of them said a word.
 They each turned and began to walk away.
 Their walks turned into trots, then sprints.
 Fueled by an incomprehensible blend of horniness and fear they sprinted home to pack.
 Their bone dry minds were suddenly ablaze with depraved visions of rock and roll.
 Except Bas, that is.
 Bas kept to a saunter.